NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1a_intro_aop_gee.md

 - If you have an error in your code, a red error message will show up in the Console (in the right panel), which tells you the line that failed.
 - Save your code frequently!
 If you try to leave your code while it is unsaved, you will be prompted that there are unsaved changes in the editor.

 When you Run the code above (by clicking on the **Run** above the code editor), you will notice that the lines of code become underlined in red, the same as you would see for a spelling error in most text editors.
-If you hover over each of the lines of codes, you will see a message pop up that says: `<variable> can be converted to an import record.
-Convert Ignore`.
+If you hover over each of the lines of codes, you will see a message pop up that says: "*variable_name* can be converted to an import record.
+Convert Ignore."

 <figure>
 	<a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee2023/1a_intro_aop_gee/aop_import_record_popup.png">